maciejb2k/ruby-on-rails-security/README.md

 # Ruby on Rails Security

-This repository is part of my Master's thesis in Computer Science at the University of Rzeszów.
-It focuses on the security of web applications built with Ruby on Rails, aligned with the **OWASP Top 10 (2021)**.

-The project is organized as a **monorepo**, containing a collection of small Rails applications.
-Each one demonstrates a specific security vulnerability.

-Each application shows the vulnerability in practice — how it can be exploited, what the impact is, and then presents the secure implementation, along with recommended mitigation techniques and best practices.

 ---

+📄 **Download the original Master’s thesis in Computer Science (Polish)**: [Thesis.docx](./2025_IIstInfSR_117780_p.docx)

-🌍 The original work was written in **Polish** as part of my Master's thesis.
-This repository contains the **English translation** aimed at being developer-friendly.
+🌍 The thesis was originally written in Polish as part of my M.Sc. studies in Computer Science (following a B.Eng.).
+This repository contains the English translation, adapted to be developer-friendly.

+---

+This repository is part of my master’s thesis in Computer Science at the University of Rzeszów.
+The thesis itself serves both as academic research and as a practical **developer’s guide** to security in Ruby on Rails applications, structured around the OWASP Top 10 (2021).

+The project is organized as a monorepo containing a series of small Rails applications, each of which demonstrates a specific security vulnerability.

+Each application illustrates the vulnerability in practice — showing how it can be exploited, what the consequences are, and then how to implement a secure fix along with recommended protection techniques and best practices.

 ---